pachyderm/docs-content/latest/deploy-manage/manage/s3gateway/_index.md

 ---
 # metadata #
 title: S3 Gateway
-description: Learn about Pachyderm's embedded S3 gateway, which is compatible with MinIO, AWS S3 CLI, and boto3.
+description: Learn about {{%productName%}}'s embedded S3 gateway, which is compatible with MinIO, AWS S3 CLI, and boto3.
 date:
 # taxonomy #
 tags: